So, how do (MAP) controlled thermostats, actually work. And, what benefits do they provide.

-Electronic MAP-Controlled Thermostats are controlled by the engine’s electronic control unit (ECU).
+Firstly, (MAP) controlled thermostats are controlled by, the engine’s electronic control unit (ECU).

-This provides precise regulation of temperature based on the engine’s loads.
+Consequently, this provides precise regulation of engines temperature, based on the needs and actual engine’s loads.

-Electronic MAP-Controlled Thermostats provide broader and faster operation than the traditional engine thermostat.
+As a result, (MAP) controlled thermostats, provide broader and faster operation, than the traditional engine thermostat.

-Consequently, Conventional thermostats can only respond to changes in temperature caused by;
+Because, conventional thermostats, can only respond to changes in temperature, caused by:

 So, Why The Change After All These Years

-As we push the engine closer to the desired 230-degree range, we need a more advanced thermostat technology that may or may not have had the circuit boards developed with software similar to Upverter.
-Electronic MAP-Controlled Thermostats still use expanding wax, but now they can control the temperature of the wax.
-To do this, they use a heating coil surrounding the wax.
-Consequently, Electronic MAP-Controlled Thermostats can influence the temperature much faster.
-This allows the engine to operate in various load and operating conditions.
+As we push the engine closer to the desired 230-degree range, we needed a more advanced thermostat technology.
+(MAP) controlled thermostats, still use expanding wax.
+But, now they can control the temperature of the wax.
+To do this, they use a heating coil, surrounding the wax.
+Consequently, (MAP) controlled thermostats, can influence the temperature much faster.
+As a result, allowing the engine to operate, in various load and operating conditions.

 This level of temperature control provides:

-Under normal load conditions this will stabilise the engine at a higher temperature.
-This causes the thermostat to stay closed longer to obtain benefits such as good power response, lower emissions and reduced friction.
+So, under normal load conditions, this will stabilize the engine, at a higher temperature.
+This causes the thermostat to stay closed longer.
+As a result, obtaining benefits such as, good power response, lower emissions and reduced friction.
 There is also a heating coil.
-This additional heat source allows the wax to expand quicker opening the thermostat fully regardless of actual coolant temperature.
+This additional heat source, allows the wax to expand quicker.
+Consequently, opening the thermostat fully, regardless of actual coolant temperature.

 This temperature control allows for:

-Sometimes The (ECU) may decide that a cooler engine temperature is required for higher speed or high-load operations.
-Consequently, the heating coil is activated and the thermostat will open at a lower coolant temperature giving better performance.
-Once the (ECU) sees that those conditions have been met the heating coil is deactivated.
-As a result, The thermostat returns to normal wax operation.
+Sometimes the (ECU) may decide, that a cooler engine temperature, is required for higher speed or high-load operations.
+So, the heating coil is activated and the thermostat will open, at a lower coolant temperature.
+Most importantly, giving all around, better performance.
+Then, once the (ECU) sees that those conditions have been met, the heating coil is deactivated.
+As a result, the thermostat, returns to normal wax operation.

-This, in effect, gives the (ECU) a number of new operating modes unavailable with a standard wax thermostat.
-The beauty of this concept and design is that it operates completely unnoticed by the driver.
-This continues over the life of the thermostat with no required service.
+This, in effect, gives the (ECU) a number of new operating modes, unavailable with a standard wax thermostat.
+The beauty of this concept and design is that, it operates completely unnoticed by the driver.
+And, continues over the life of the thermostat, with no required service.

-Electronic MAP-Controlled Thermostats are maintenance-free and designed to last for the life of the engine.
-However, external factors such as low-grade coolant and failure to regularly service the coolant can lead to material failure.
-Other possible causes of failure include previous damage caused by thermal overloading or contamination.
+(MAP) controlled thermostats, are maintenance-free.
+And, are designed to last for the life of the engine.
+However, there are external factors, that can lead to material failure.
+For example, things like low-grade coolant along with, failure to regularly service the coolant.
+Other possible causes of failure include, previous damage caused by thermal overloading or contamination.

-Being able to see engine codes when there is a fault is an added feature.
+So, being able to see engine codes, when there is a fault, is an added feature.
 On these systems, there are two ways the engine (ECU) knows there is a problem.
-The (ECU) is able to determine if there is a short or open circuit.
-It does this through measuring voltage drops to determine if the circuit and components are functioning normally.
+The (ECU) is able to determine, if there is a short or open circuit.
+It does this through measuring voltage drops to determine if the circuit and components, are functioning normally.
 When the (ECU) detects a problem, it will set a code.

 Possible Repair Procedures Include:

-- Inspect the coolant level in the radiator.
-Low levels of coolant will set a code by causing the electronic thermostat to overheat.
+- Inspect the coolant level, in the radiator.
+Low levels of coolant will set a code.
+As a result, of the electronic thermostat overheating.

-Finally, Vehicle manufacturers are under intense pressure to produce cars and trucks that produce fewer emissions.
-So, Closely regulating the cooling system is one way to do that.
-Also, By achieving finer control of existing systems and using different techniques to regulate temperatures.
+So, vehicle manufacturers are under intense pressure to produce cars and trucks, that produce fewer emissions.
+Consequently, closely regulating the cooling system, is one way to do that.